laurashen/data-science-sequencing.github.io/lectures/lecture8.md

 Here we note  that k is a tradeoff parameter.
 For the algorithm to succeed we need that k - 1 > $$\ell_{interleaved}$$, the length of the longest interleaved repeat.
-Thus a larger k makes assembling more genomes possible.
-However, the larger the k, the smaller L-k+1 is.
-As k coverage, needs us to get a read starting in every L-k+1 window of the genome, one would need to sample more reads.
+Thus a larger k makes assembling more genomes possible; however, larger values of k lead to smaller values of L-k+1. k coverage tells us that we need to get a read starting in every L-k+1 window of the genome, so one would need to sample more reads.

-Using the same calculations as those used in last lecture to compute the number of reads necessary for greedy to succeed, we get the following graph.
+Using similar calculations to those used in the last lecture, we get the following graph  describing the number of reads necessary for an algorithm to succeed.

 <div class="fig figcenter fighighlight">
   <img src="/assets/lecture8/Figure9.png" width="75%">
 	<div class="figcaption">Lower bound from Lander-Waterman calculation, the read
-	complexity necessary for the greedy algorithm, and the de Bruijn graph algorithm to succeed (with probability \(1-\epsilon\)), and the lower bound from Ukkonen to assemble (with probability \(1-\epsilon\)).</div>
+	complexity necessary for the greedy algorithm and the de Bruijn graph algorithm to succeed (with probability \(1-\epsilon\)), and Ukkonen's lower bound for successful assembly (with probability \(1-\epsilon\)).</div>
 </div>

 We note that though the de Bruijn graph algorithm achieves the vertical asymptote,